Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

 <img src="images/payload.png" width="500">

-The exploit was configured with the target IP address (`RHOSTS)` and the attacker's listening host (`LHOST`) before execution.
+The exploit was configured with the target IP address (`RHOSTS`) and the attacker's listening host (`LHOST`) before execution.

 <img src="images/options.png" width="500">

-Successful exploitation resulted in remote code execution on the target system and spawned a command shell with `NT AUTHORITY\SYSTEM` privileges.
+Successful exploitation resulted in remote code execution on the target system and spawned a reverse shell connection with `NT AUTHORITY\SYSTEM` privileges.

 ---